Do the Math for Improved Equine Nutrition

 By Juliet M. Getty, Ph.D.

-Reading a hay analysis report or puzzling over the ingredients in feed or supplements can be a chore, yet when considering particular elements - selenium, for example - some minor math can make a major difference to your horse's health.
+Reading a hay analysis report or trying to interpret nutrient levels in feeds and supplements can feel overwhelming.
+Yet when it comes to key nutrients, selenium, for example - a little bit of simple math can make a meaningful difference to your horse's health.

 Consider this example

 Your hay contains 0.2 ppm (mg/kg) of selenium.
-How many mg of selenium does 20 lbs of hay contain?
+How many mgs of selenium does 20 lbs of hay contain?

 Formulas to remember when working with ppm